paulross/PyCppContainers/docs/sphinx/source/introduction.rst

 containing homogeneous types such as ``bool``, ``int``, ``float``, ``complex``, ``bytes``, ``str`` or user defined types to and from their C++ equivalent.

-Here is a general example of the use of this library where Python data needs to be passed to a C++ library and those results need to be presented in Python:
+Here is a general example of the use of this library where Python data needs to be passed to and from a C++ library and those results need to be presented in Python.
+Like this, visually:

 .. code-block:: text